 What are the symptoms of EEE disease?

-Severe cases of EEE infection begin with the sudden onset of headache, high fever, chills and vomiting.
-The illness may then progress into disorientation, seizures and coma.
+Signs of EEE infection include the sudden onset of fever, chills, and body and joint aches.
+EEE infection can develop into severe encephalitis, resulting in headache, disorientation, tremors, seizures and paralysis.
+Permanent brain damage, coma and death may also occur in some cases.
 Approximately a third of patients who develop EEE die, and many of those who survive have mild to severe brain damage.

 How do I get tested for EEE?

 People who have been bitten by mosquitoes can monitor their health and talk with their healthcare provider if they develop symptoms such as fever, malaise, headache and confusion.
 Testing for EEE is not indicated in a person who is not showing signs suggestive of EEE illness.